tvtaerum/cGANs_housekeeping/README.md

 When debugging keras in tensorflow, it is occasionally not helpful to have tensorflow warning messages repeatedly occur.
 Turning off the warning messages turned out, for me, to be surprisingly difficult.

 ### 6.  how can I use embedding when I have descriptions of pictures?
 There circumstances where we want to insure that the predicted output has particular characteristics, such as attractive, gender specific, and high cheek bones.
-At some point, it will be possible to create realistic GAN generated pictures of models wearing particular clothing, with specific expressions, and stances.
+At some point, it will be possible to create realistic GAN generated pictures of models wearing particular clothing, with specific expressions, and poses for catalogues.

 ### 7.  how can I vectorize from generated face to generated face when using embedding?
 Jeff Brownlee provides what I believe is a brilliant example of how to vectorize from one face to another face.